Farama-Foundation/Arcade-Learning-Environment/CONTRIBUTING.md

 1. Fork the repo and create your branch from master.
 2. If you've added code that should be tested, add tests.
 3. If you've changed APIs, update the documentation.
-4. Ensure the test suite passes. e.g., `cmake --build . --config Release --target tests`
+4. Ensure the test suite passes. e.g., `cmake --build . --config Release --target test`

 ## Code Style